somsakra/uglify-template/README.md

 ```
 npm run uglify
 ```
-you can add deployment script and upload public folder to web hosting
+you can add deployment by upload public folder to your hosting

 example
 ```